Yeah, but Monica, do you really want to be in a relationship where you can actually use the phrase, "That's not how your dad used to do it"?

 - Implied in Neon Genesis Evangelion that Rei might have had feelings for Gendo at one point.
 When he turns out to not care for her at all, she starts to get attracted to Shinji instead.

-- Extra squick points since Rei is sort of a clone of Gendo's wife (Shinji's mother)
+- Extra squick points since Rei is a partial clone of Gendo's wife (Shinji's mother) and Lilith, which would make her Shinji's biological half-sister.

-- Gendo with both Naoko and her daughter Ritsuko.
+- Gendo had sex with both Naoko and her daughter Ritsuko, although he never actually loved either of them.

 - Combined with Reincarnation Romance—in the messed-up, round-about way that only CLAMP can provide—in Cardcaptor Sakura: Yue was in love with Clow Reed.
 Clow dies, and Yue is sealed in a book.
 Later, Clow Reed is reincarnated as Fujitaka Kinomoto, and Yue's alternate form Yukito (and later Yue himself) falls in love with Fujitaka's son Touya.
 Follow that?
 (For added madness, Clow had intended for Yukito to fall in love with Fujitaka's daughter, the titular Sakura.)